alexisbellido/wp-local-docker/readme.md

 This alias lets you run `dcbash` to SSH into the PHP/WordPress container.

 Alternatively, there is a script in the `/bin` directory that allows you to SSH in to the environment from the project directory directly: `./bin/ssh`.

+## Troubleshooting

+If you get an error like this

+ERROR: for nginx  Cannot start service nginx: driver failed programming external connectivity on endpoint wplocaldocker_nginx_1 (a373ec94473a815969ccb7070d56bd44b67b985cc242c11f08bf1cceded717e8): Error starting userland proxy: Bind for 0.0.0.0:80: unexpected error (Failure EADDRINUSE)

+Make sure your host is not using the indicated port, 80 in this example, and change the port mapping as needed in `docker-compose.yml`.

 ## MailCatcher